JuliaGraphics/ColorSchemes.jl/docs/src/index.md

 ```

 # Introduction to ColorSchemes

-This package provides a collection of colorschemes and colormaps:
+This package provides a collection of colorschemes:

-- scientifically devised colorschemes from ColorBrewer and CMOcean
+- scientifically devised colorschemes from ColorBrewer, CMOcean, ScientificColorMaps, ColorCet, and Seaborn
-- popular favourites such as _viridis_, _inferno_, and _magma_ from MATPlotLib
+- popular old favourites such as _viridis_, _inferno_, and _magma_ from MATPlotLib
 - old masters' colorschemes, such as _leonardo_, _vermeer_, and _picasso_
 - variously themed colorschemes such as _sunset_, _coffee_, _neon_, and _pearl_